AttoAgents/agent-landscape/README.md

 - `data.json` - Dataset file read by `app.js` for visualization.
 - `show.sh` - The simplest local HTTP server to run the application on your system ( this can be modified to any other server )
 - `style.css` - CSS file with styles definition.
+- `scripts` - Helper scripts for verifying the data, for example `verify-links.js` may be used for checking if links used in the data are correct.

 ## Data